eesyuen09/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1e.
-The specified class tag is not assigned to the student.
+The provided date fails validation.

     * 1e1.
-Tuto shows an error message indicating class tag not assigned to student.

-      Use case ends.

-* 1f.
-The provided date fails validation.

-    * 1f1.
 The date does not correspond to a real calendar day (e.g. 30th February).

-        * 1f3a.
+        * 1e3a.
 Tuto shows an error message indicating invalid date.

           Use case ends.

-* 1g.
+* 1f.
 Performance note exceeds the 200-character limit.

-    * 1g1.
+    * 1f1.
 Tuto shows an error message indicating character limit.

       Use case ends.

-* 1h.
+* 1g.
 Performance note does not exist for the specified student on the given date for the given class.

-    * 1h1.
+    * 1g1.
 Tuto shows an error message.

       Use case ends.

 **Use case: Delete a performance note**